This Music Festival at Laurel Park Features Steve Aoki and Horse Racing

 The Stronach Group is the same company that owns and operates the Preakness Stakes—which, for 10 years, has hosted performers such as Bruno Mars and the Chainsmokers at its Infieldfest.
 (The company made less festive news lately: Thoroughbred Daily News recently reported that Frank Stronach is suing his daughter Belinda, the president of the Stronach Group, alleging mismanagement of the family’s assets and trust funds.)

 Local EDM promotion company Club Glow is the main partner involved, and Ciroc will offer cocktails for festival-goers.
-Vargas expects anywhere between 25,000 and 30,000 people to attend the vent.
+Vargas expects anywhere between 25,000 and 30,000 people to attend the race and music festival.

 “It’s ultimately a great full-day experience for guests to come out and catch the races, enjoy some great food and beverage, and have a fun day at the track,” Vargas says.
 “They’ll experience something that could be new to them—but we’re very confident that once they do experience it, that will create lifelong fans.”